zebrunner/selenoid/README.md

 Zebrunner Selenoid Engine
 ==================

-Zebrunner Selenoid Engine is a dockerized infrastructure for executing web tests in selenoid images on Chrome, Firefox, Opera and Microsoft Edge browsers with AWS S3 integration for artifacts uploading (logs, video recordings).
+Zebrunner Selenoid Engine is a dockerized infrastructure for executing web tests on Chrome, Firefox, Opera and Microsoft Edge browsers with rich artifacts generation (logs, video recordings etc).

 It is fully integrated into the [Zebrunner (Community Edition)](https://zebrunner.github.io/zebrunner) ecosystem as an embedded Selenium Hub.